-Durand Cup: Ruatkima brace fires Diamond Harbour past Jamshedpur into Semifinals - www.lokmattimes.com
+Durand Cup: Ruatkima brace fires Diamond Harbour past Jamshedpur into semifinals - www.lokmattimes.com

 At around the 40th minute, Ruatkima struck again on the counter.
 Samuel lofted a cross from the right flank, it deflected into Ruatkima's path, and he volleyed it clinically into the net doubling Diamond Harbour's advantage and silencing the home crowd.

-At the half time, Diamond Harbour looked unstoppable.
-Their fluid interplay, particularly through Jobby Justin and Hali Charan Narzary, posed a persistent threat, although Jobby’s heavier touch denied them a further goal.
-Meanwhile, Jamshedpur, under interim coach Steven Dias, looked shell-shocked despite firm belief and home advantage, they lacked sharpness in the final third.
+At half-time, Diamond Harbour looked unstoppable.
+Their fluid interplay, particularly through Jobby Justin and Hali Charan Narzary, posed a persistent threat, although Jobby's heavier touch denied them a further goal.
+Meanwhile, Jamshedpur, under interim coach Steven Dias, looked shell-shocked despite firm belief and home advantage; they lacked sharpness in the final third.

-Trailing 0–2 after Ruatkima’s first-half brace, Jamshedpur FC flew out of the blocks after the restart and piled on sustained pressure, but Diamond Harbour FC’s shape held.
-VP Suhair teed up Sarthak Golui, whose floated delivery flashed through the six-yard area with no takers as the hosts signalled intent early in the half.
+Trailing 0-2 after Ruatkima's first-half brace, Jamshedpur FC flew out of the blocks after the restart and piled on sustained pressure, but Diamond Harbour FC's shape held.
+VP Suhair teed up Sarthak Golui, whose floated delivery flashed through the six-yard area with no takers as the hosts signalled intent early in the half, the Durand Cup press release added.

 Sanan repeatedly attacked down the left, driving to the byline and whipping crosses that were turned away as DHFC's back line refused to budge.
 From deeper, Nishu Kumar stepped inside two challenges and tried his luck from range, but the effort drifted away without forcing a full stretch.
 The clearest opening came when Sanan cut inside and drilled low; goalkeeper Mirshad got down sharply to parry, then sprang up to palm away Suhair's volleyed follow-up in a superb double save that preserved the two-goal cushion.